sduprat/geiflix/function_5-Motor-Direction/firmware/TP.md

 ## Launch analysis on steering_Init()

 Launch analysis and explain `eva` error messages.
-Add contracts (requires and ensures) to limits ranges of values.
+Add contracts (requires and ensures) to limits ranges of in put and output values for different functions.

+<em>Relaunch analysis, explain.</em>

+Add a function contract to `steering_get_angle` with an ensure to express that valeus of ADCBUF are on 12 bits (see comments in main.c`).

+<em>Relaunch analysis, explain.</em>

+## Launch analysis on main()

+<em>Relaunch analysis, explain.</em>

+<em>See ranges of output variables at the end of the console, check if values are correct (with functional, software, hardawre requirements) </em>

+## Conclusion
+<em>In your opinion, what can be the benefits of this verification regarding global objectives of Safety ? </em>